 In 2011, the department completed a study of 110 wrong-way crashes that occurred on freeways from 2005 to 2009.
 The results from this study emphasized the need to provide additional guidance at night for confused drivers.
 For many, darkness masks the roadside cues that are more visible during the day at these locations.
 Additionally, the study convinced the department to concentrate on interchange types that may increase the occurrence of this crash type due to their physical layouts (i.e., exit/entrance ramps adjacent and parallel to each other).
-During the next four years, MDOT plans to apply one or more of seven selective countermeasures to 161 interchanges.
+Starting with the FY 2013 program, MDOT plans to apply over a five year period one or more of seven selective countermeasures to 161 interchanges.
 MDOT recognizes that wrong-way crashes can occur on other ramp types.
+To date, 117 interchanges have been treated or programmed for improvement.
 MDOT will lower the height of the DO NOT ENTER and WRONG WAY signs at the remaining 630 interchanges and apply the red reflective sheeting to the sign posts.

 In 2012, the American Transportation Research Institute released a truck overturn study that highlighted the 10 interchanges most prone to truck rollovers for 31 states.
 Ten such interchanges were identified in Michigan.
 In response to the study, the Safety Programs area pulled single vehicle truck overturn crashes from 2002-2011 and coded them to the appropriate portion of each interchange.
 This was done to determine causation of each crash and any appropriate action that can be taken.
 From this information the Traffic Signing Unit reviewed each location and developed a signing plan to improve the guidance of trucks along the ramps within these interchanges.
-While several of the interchanges are in the five year improvement plan each interchange was addressed with new signing 2012 and 2013.
+While several of the interchanges are in the five year improvement plan each interchange was addressed with new signing in 2012 and 2013.